Send a fragile package safely

 - Polystyrene ‘peanuts’ – they don’t offer much protection for flat items that could slide between them.

-- Newspaper – is fairly weak so won’t add much in the way of protection, especially for glass and ceramic items.
+- Newspaper – is fairly weak so won’t add much in the way of protection.
 The print can often run and transfer onto items, especially if the box gets wet, resulting in ruined items.

 Take care not to over fill the box when adding in packaging, over-filling the box can result in it bursting or crushing the items.
 The same goes when taping items together, over using tape could add too much tension and also makes it difficult to unpack, meaning the recipient could accidentally break the item when trying to unpack it.